 Two field studies are planned.
-1) The first is a healthy cities walk around Stockholm.
-The second is to (2) Stockholm County Council, where students will investigate the challenges facing county health authorities.
+1) The first is a visit to Stockholm municipality where students will get acquainted with, among all, alcohol prevention activities towards youth.
+The second (2) is a Healthy city walk around Stockholm.
 Further information regarding the visits will be provided as the dates approach.
 The field visit sites are subject to change.

 Evaluation and Grading

 To be eligible for a passing grade in this class all of the assigned work must be completed.

 Late assignments will be accepted, but the grade for the paper will be reduced.

 The factors influencing the final grade and the proportional importance of each factor is shown below: